cyris360/cyris360-framework/README.md

-# CYRIS360 Cybersecurity Risk Framework
+# CYRIS360 Cybersecurity Risk Framework (CRF)

-In order to set up and operate a successful cybersecurity program, you can use CYRIS360 framework and shape it to your own organization.
-The framework is designed to be customizable and provide step by step guide to go from zero to hero in a short time.
-The purpose if the framework is to help you align your business objectives with the right and proportionate spending.
-This can be done in three simple & cohesive steps:
+Setting up and operating a successful cybersecurity program can be overwhelming, particularly for small and medium businesses.
+That is why [CYRIS360](https://cyris360.com) has created the Cybersecurity Risk Framework (CRF), as a modular set of work packages that can customized and tailored to your own organization .

+The CRF include 8 loosly coupled work packages, grouped in 3 layers :

 ### [1.
 Cybersecurity Governance](/1-gov/README.md)
 #### [1.1 Program & Metrics](/1-gov/1-1-program-and-metrics.md)